 Using hedge shears, lightly prune plants to maintain size.
 Prune in winter (just before plants break dormancy in coldest zones).
 Also, trim lightly after a flush of blooms, as flowers fade.
 This type of post-bloom pruning increases flower number, yielding plants blanketed with blossoms.

 Garden roses are still the number one garden plant in most countries and that trend will continue due to the continuous advances in breeding which keep bringing superior genetics to the already Queen of the Flowers.
-Join National Garden Bureau and the American Rose Society and make 2017 your Year of the Rose in your garden!
+Join the National Garden Bureau and the American Rose Society and make 2017 your Year of the Rose in your garden!